KOHO is an alternative, cheaper, and more effective way of saving and spending your hard-earned cash in Canada.

-However, it is only available to those who have a personal Visa Debit card (that is, a card that shows the Visa Debit insignia on the front).
-The Visa Debit must have your own name on it, must not be expired, and be registered to your home address (also the same address on your Koho file).
+However, it is only available to those who have a personal Mastercard Debit card (that is, a card that shows the Mastercard Debit insignia on the front).
+The Mastercard Debit must have your own name on it, must not be expired, and be registered to your home address (also the same address on your KOHO file).

-If you have a Visa Debit card under your name, you can follow these steps to quickly and efficiently load funds onto your Koho account:
+If you have a Mastercard Debit card under your name, you can follow these steps to quickly and efficiently load funds onto your KOHO account:

-- Open the KOHO app, go to $, Add Funds, and Visa Debit.
+- Open the KOHO app, go to $, Add Funds, and Mastercard Debit.

-- Enter the necessary details of your Visa Debit.
+- Enter the necessary details of your Mastercard Debit.

-- Input the amount you’d like to load from your Visa Debit card to your KOHO account.
+- Input the amount you’d like to load from your Mastercard Debit card to your KOHO account.

 - Click Add Funds.
 The funds should arrive only within a few minutes.